CIS565-Fall-2022/Project3-CUDA-Path-Tracer/INSTRUCTION.md

 Objects are defined in the following fashion:

 * OBJECT (object ID) //object header
 * (cube OR sphere OR mesh) //type of object, can be either "cube", "sphere", or "mesh".
 Note that cubes and spheres are unit sized and centered at the origin.
 * material (material ID) //material to assign this object
 * TRANS (float transx) (float transy) (float transz) //translation
 * ROTAT (float rotationx) (float rotationy) (float rotationz) //rotation
 * SCALE (float scalex) (float scaley) (float scalez) //scale

 Two examples are provided in the `scenes/` directory: a single emissive sphere, and a simple cornell box made using cubes for walls and lights and a sphere in the middle.
 You may want to add to this file for features you implement.
 (DOF, Anti-aliasing, etc...)

 ## Third-Party Code Policy

-* Use of any third-party code must be approved by asking on our Google Group.
+* Use of any third-party code must be approved by asking on our Piazza.
 * If it is approved, all students are welcome to use it.
 Generally, we approve use of third-party code that is not a core part of the project.
 For example, for the path tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
 * Third-party code **MUST** be credited in README.md.
 * Using third-party code without its approval, including using another student's code, is an academic integrity violation, and will, at minimum, result in you receiving an F for the semester.

 ## README